Skip to main content

 Execute Mode

-The agent writes code and makes changes to your project.
+Once you approve the plan, the agent writes code and makes changes to your project.
 You’ll see files being created or modified in real-time.

 How to Use Agent Mode